lyda/migrate/build_windows/README.txt

   change COB_MAIN_DIR according to your local path and/or MAKE_DIST
 * you may want to change version information in build_windows\version_*.rc
-* compile with your environment, for example via IDE by opening the solution and click "build" or starting the VS/WinSDK command prompt and calling msbuild "GnuCOBOL.sln" /p:Platform=x64 /Configuration=Release
+* compile with your environment, for example via IDE by opening the solution and click "build" or by starting the VS/WinSDK command prompt and calling msbuild "GnuCOBOL.sln" /p:Platform=x64 /Configuration=Release

+How to create the dist package:

+* set up the above
+* compile the release version you want (Win32 and/or x64)
 * sign the binaries if needed
+* if you want a 7z and have a non-standard installation: change "makedist.bat"
+* call "makedist.bat" (uses the last build from Win32\release and x64\release)

 How to use the dist package: